mquazi/abq-listprice/README.md

 MLR model assumptions are addressed and the best model is selected by using backward elimination and best subsets criteria based on adjusted R^{2} and R^{2}.
 Also considered the Cp along with forward, stepwise, and BIC criterion.
 Final model is used to obtain interval estimates.

-Input file is homeprices_csvfile.csv
+Input file is homeprices_csvfile.csv.
-MLR CODE.R is the R script
+MLR CODE.R is the R script for analysis.